Winter Coat Drive Under Way

 MCPS Parent Academy

 Parent Academy workshops are free.
-Childcare and interpretation services are provided upon request.
-A full list of courses is available on the Parent Academy website.
+Childcare and interpretation services are provided at all sessions.
+A full list of courses is available on the Parent Academy website .
+Registration is available here.

 2019–2020 School Year Calendar

-For a more detailed explanation of the calendar process, visit the 2019–2020 calendar webpage.
-The scenarios are posted on the MCPS website for public information and review.
+For a detailed explanation of the calendar process, visit the 2019–2020 calendar webpage.
 If you would like to offer comment on the calendar, please do so using the drop box provided on the calendar information webpage.

 MCPS Online Resources